 Medical assistants are cross-trained to perform both clinical (back office) and administrative (front office) tasks within a medical setting, making them extremely versatile.
 There is no one-size-fits-all job description of what a medical assistant does on a daily basis.
 Depending on the specialty, size, and location of their work environment, medical assistants perform a variety of important administrative and clinical tasks.

 Medical assistants serve as liaisons between doctors and patients and will communicate the physician’s orders, results from laboratory tests, and treatment plans directly to the patients.
 It is important that the medical assistant has the professional “soft” skills required to communicate effectively and efficiently with the physician, the patient, and other team members.
 These include:

 The job outlook for medical assistants is very strong.
 The position is highly in demand in a variety of exciting healthcare settings.
 Those who obtain certification through the American Association of Medical Assistants, as a certified medical assistant, or through the American Medical Technologists, as a registered medical assistant, will find there are more options available to them when searching for a medical assistant job.
 Environments where medical assistants are needed include:

 Do you enjoy interacting with others?
 Do you want to make a difference in their lives?
 Consider becoming a medical assistant!
-Arizona College’s Medical Assisting with Phlebotomy program is offered at our Glendale and Mesa campuses.
+Arizona College of Allied Health’s Medical Assisting with Phlebotomy program is offered at our Glendale and Mesa campuses.
 This 30-week medical assistant program includes a clinical externship, ensuring you get valuable real world experience working as a medical assistant.
 Fill out a request for information form and one of our admissions representatives will be in touch.
-Don’t wait any longer, contact Arizona College today!
+Don’t wait any longer, contact Arizona College of Allied Health today!